No. 10 Kentucky holds off Arkansas after Calipari ejection

 Kentucky: Led by Richards, the Wildcats showed off their balance.
 Tyrese Maxey had 11 points on 5-for-7 shooting, and Brooks finished with 10 points and seven boards.

 Arkansas: The Razorbacks played just seven players, and the lack of depth hurt in the second half.
+They were outrebounded 47-29 for the game.

 UP NEXT